canonical/launchpad-manual/docs/readme.rst

 or warnings before proposing to merge your changes.
 Changes that fail CI checks due to avoidable errors will not be approved for merging.

-**TIP**: The starter pack caches certain changes after the initial build.
-As a result, your changes may not always show in a local build.
-To clear the cache, use the ``make clean`` command before the next build.
+**TIP**: Some parts of the build, e.g., the HTML output and the document structure are cached.
+Therefore, your changes may not show in subsequent builds.
+Use the ``make clean`` command to clear the cache before building.

 Submit a pull request
 ---------------------
-You can't create a new branch of this repository.
+You can't create a new branch in this repository.
 To create a pull request, your changes must be in a fork of this repository.

 CI checks